-The combined Pluris[®] and Stout databases include 4,372 transactions with reported price volatilities.
+The combined Pluris® and Stout databases include 4,372 transactions with reported price volatilities.
 This population exhibits a low 6.2% R-square of logarithmic correlation with the reported transaction discounts.
-The R-square of logarithmic correlation is an even lower 1.82% using the average price volatilities calculated by the VFC DLOM Calculator[®].
+The R-square of logarithmic correlation is an even lower 1.82% using the average price volatilities calculated by the VFC DLOM Calculator®.
 But R-square does not present the entire story of the relationship between price volatility and restricted stock discounts.
 The correlation of price volatilities to restricted stock discounts is greatly affected by how the discount is measured.
-For example, discounts reported by Pluris[®] for transactions with associated warrants can be considered unreliable.
-And the correlation of price volatilities to restricted stock discounts include components that are not equivalent to discounts for lack of marketability.
+For example, discounts reported by Pluris® for transactions with associated warrants can be considered unreliable.
+And the correlation of price volatilities to restricted stock discounts can be greatly affected by the discount negotiation between the restricted stock issuer and its buyer.
+There is likelihood that restricted stock discounts include components that are not equivalent to discounts for lack of marketability.
 Such components may not be responsive to stock price volatilities and sale restriction periods.
 Additionally, registration rights can affect the size of negotiated discounts.
 Consequently, a more refined correlation analysis is made by removing certain classes of transactions from the analysis of the combined databases.
 The following removals were made for this research project: